GantZA/LatentOrderBookModel.jl/README.md

 ## Arguments

 The `reaction_diffusion_path()` function can be evaluated in 3 ways:
 1) directly in Julia
 2) Running `src/main.jl`
 3) executing `lobm_exec`.

-Their inputs are the same postional arguments which are:
+Their inputs are the same positional arguments which are:
 * SEED::Integer - The seed used for any random number generation.
 This ensures that paths are reproducible.
 * T::Integer - Number of time periods that are simulated
-* \tau::Integer - Number of time periods that the DTWR solver uses.
+* τ::Integer - Number of time periods that the DTWR solver uses.
-* initial_mid_price::Float - The inital price that the simulation begins at
+* initial_mid_price::Float - The initial price that the simulation begins at
 * n_spatial_points::Integer - The number of discretized price points used to solve the SPDE
-* boltz_const::Float - The Boltzmann constant used in calcualting the Boltzmann Potential
+* boltz_const::Float - The Boltzmann constant used in calculating the Boltzmann Potential
 * sample_std::Float - The sample standard deviation of the price path.
 Used to find an upper and lower bound for the discretized price grid.
-* \sigma::Float - The standard deviation of the Advection Normal(mean=0) Random Variable.
+* σ::Float - The standard deviation of the Advection Normal(mean=0) Random Variable.
 * D::Float - The Diffusion coefficient in the SPDE
-* \eta::Float - The latent order cancellation rate.
+* η::Float - The latent order cancellation rate.
-* \lambda::Float - Source Term function parameter 1
+* λ::Float - Source Term function parameter 1
-* \mu::Float - Source Term function parameter 2
+* μ::Float - Source Term function parameter 2
 ## Example Usage

 ### Julia Terminal